johanneshorak/SAT/README.md

 **note:**

 (i) The model in Horak et al 2017 was originally implemented in C#.
 For this python3 reimplementation the code was structured more clearly and commented throughout.
-It reproduces the results from the paper, however a small error in the code was corrected that leads to slightly different results now (see commit history).
+It reproduces the results from the paper, however a small error in the code was corrected that leads to slightly different results.
+The long wave radiation of the ground was calculated with the T2m air temperature instead of the ground temperature.

 (ii) As of now the reimplementation it is not feature complete, I am currently working on a better implementation of how solar radiation transmitted through windows is handled.
 At the moment only vehicles without windows may be modelled (such as transport vans for instance).
-Furthermore, additionall to T2m, G and v_10m, the quantities H (diffuse radiation) and T_Gnd need to be present in the forcing files.
-An equation to estimate H from G is given in Horak et al 2017, while, as a first order approximation, TGnd may be approximated by T2m.

 ## Quickstart
-1. Download the model
+### Download the model
-2. Make sure the requirements are satisfied (see section requirements)
+### Requirements satisfied?
+The model was tested an run under Ubuntu 16.
+It requires *python 3.6* to run.
+It should work with windows systems as well, however, I have not tested it so far.
+It requires the following python packages:

+- numpy
+- scipy
+- pandas
+- bunch

-3. Create a vehicle configuration
+### Creating a vehicle configuration

 A vehicle is specified by two files.

-The general information file contains the following fields:
+* The general information file contains the following fields:

    - code ... a shortcode to identify the vehicle
    - description ... a longer description